Pancreatic Cancer Treatment (Patient)

 - Percutaneous transhepatic cholangiography (PTC): A procedure used to x-ray the liver and bile ducts.
 A thin needle is inserted through the skin below the ribs and into the liver.
 Dye is injected into the liver or bile ducts and an x-ray is taken.
 If a blockage is found, a thin, flexible tube called a stent is sometimes left in the liver to drain bile into the small intestine or a collection bag outside the body.
 This test is done only if ERCP cannot be done.

 - Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
 There are several ways to do a biopsy for pancreatic cancer.
-A fine needle may be inserted into the pancreas during an x-ray or ultrasound to remove cells.
+A fine needle or a core needle may be inserted into the pancreas during an x-ray or ultrasound to remove cells.
 Tissue may also be removed during a laparoscopy (a surgical incision made in the wall of the abdomen).

 Certain factors affect prognosis (chance of recovery) and treatment options.